ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

 Inline Markup
 `````````````

-For extendability inside of a paragraph Sphinx uses roles.
+For extensibility inside of a paragraph Sphinx uses roles.
 Here is an example:

     You can learn more about this in :rfc:`1984`.